John Marshall (Conservative politician): After Parliament

 In May 1998, Marshall was elected to Barnet London Borough Council for Garden Suburb ward (based on Hampstead Garden Suburb) in his old constituency.
 He unsuccessfully sought to regain his Finchley and Golders Green seat at the 2001 general election, but Labour's Rudi Vis beat him by 3,716 votes.
 This was despite Baroness Thatcher herself coming to campaign for him in Golders Green.

 Following the Conservative victory in local elections in 2002, he served in the Cabinet.
 Among other roles, Marshall served as Cabinet Member for Investment in Learning, responsible for implementing the Primary Schools rebuilding programme (known as PSCIP), and the Libraries Strategy, which modernised library provision across the Borough.
 He was an unsuccessful candidate for the leadership of the Conservative group in 2005.

-Marshall was Mayor of the London Borough of Barnet in the municipal year 2008–2009.
-He did not stand at the 2010 elections.
+Marshall was mayor of the London Borough of Barnet in the municipal year 2008–2009.
+He did not restand at the 2022 elections.

+Marshall died on 3 November 2025, at the age of 85.